teal-finance/rainbow/README.md

 ## Current status

-The current version is a tool to compare market data across multiple venues, CEX and DEXes.
+The current version is a tool to compare market data across multiple venues, CEX and DEX.

 Deribit is supported since the beginning, because Deribit is the main options trading place.